 This post contains affiliate links.
 Full disclosure is at the bottom of the article.

 As ubiquitous as this flavor combination is in the world of French pastry, I’d been disappointed by every bite of every raspberry-rose dessert I’d had.
-Yet I kept being attracted by the combination, mostly because both ingredients open doors for such prettily decorated desserts.
+Yet the combination kept me interested, mostly because both ingredients opened doors for such prettily decorated desserts.
 The only treat that kept my hopes alive was Pierre Hermé’s Ispahan macaron, which combines raspberry and rose with lychee.
-This made me conclude the combination needed to be on the sweeter side of things to work.
+This made me conclude that the combination needed to work on the sweeter side of things.

 I started playing with raspberry and rose fairly recently, using both rose water and dried rose petals in desserts.
-I’ve found that the line is indeed fine when it comes to using rose water: a teaspoon too much and the dessert may smell and taste like perfume.
+I’ve found that the line is indeed fine when using rose water: a teaspoon too much, and the dessert may smell and taste like perfume.
 But if you get the balance exactly right, the result is surprising and memorable.
 Rose seems to enhance the flavor of raspberries, making them taste more complex and luxurious.

 This Raspberry Rose Gelato sports the breathtaking fuchsia color of fresh raspberries and carries the flowery flavor of rose in an elegant, understated way.
-The gelato doesn’t bear the aroma of rose, but when you have a spoonful, you taste that extra flavor dimension that clearly distinguishes the frozen treat from regular raspberry gelato or sorbet.
+The gelato doesn’t bear the aroma of rose.
+Still, when you have a spoonful, you taste that extra flavor dimension that distinguishes the frozen treat from regular raspberry gelato or sorbet.